janobourian/aws/docs/compute/ec2.md

 ### EC2 Placement Groups

-* How your EC2 instances will be placed
+* How your EC2 instances will be placed acording with your needs
 * Strategies
     * Cluster
+        * Need for speed
         * The instances are together to reduce the latency
         * Financial applications.
         * All instances are in the same AZ